dmwm/PHEDEX/Documentation/README/README-Deployment.txt

 *** Install the software

+On Scientific Linux 4 replace "slc3_ia32_gcc323" with "slc4_ia32_gcc345".

   wget -O $sw/aptinstaller.sh \
     http://cmsdoc.cern.ch/cms/cpt/Software/download/cms/aptinstaller.sh
   chmod +x $sw/aptinstaller.sh

-  $sw/aptinstaller.sh -path $sw setup eval `$sw/aptinstaller.sh -path $sw config -sh` apt-get update apt-get install cms+PHEDEX+PHEDEX_2_4_2 rm -f PHEDEX; ln -s $sw/slc3_ia32_gcc323/cms/PHEDEX/PHEDEX_2_4_2 PHEDEX
+  $sw/aptinstaller.sh -path $sw setup eval `$sw/aptinstaller.sh -path $sw -arch slc3_ia32_gcc323 config -sh` apt-get update apt-get install cms+PHEDEX+PHEDEX_2_4_2 rm -f PHEDEX; ln -s $sw/slc3_ia32_gcc323/cms/PHEDEX/PHEDEX_2_4_2 PHEDEX

 *** Get site configuration

+We very strongly recommend that all site configurations are kept in the CMS CVS repository, in COMP/SITECONF.
+If your site already has a CVS module, proceed to check it as shown below.
+Otherwise please ask cms-phedex-admins@cern.ch for a SITECONF module for your site;
+we recommend the site name is the same as in the node name (in our
+example: FOO).
+You may also check out SITECONF/CERN or other sites for an example.
+PhEDEx provides a site configuration templates in Custom/Template.

   cd /home/phedex
   export CVSROOT=:pserver:anonymous@cmscvs.cern.ch:/cvs_server/repositories/CMSSW
   cvs login # password is "98passwd"
-  cvs co SITECONF/CERN
   cvs co SITECONF/FOO

 *** Post-installation verification

 The RPMs include environment setup scripts you should use to prepare your environment.
 You will invoke the scripts from your site "Config" as will be explained below.
-If you used the commands above, use: source $sw/slc3_ia32_gcc323/cms/PHEDEX/PHEDEX_2_4_2/etc/profile.d/env.sh
+If you used the commands above, use the following command, but substitute "slc4_ia32_gcc345" if applicable:

+  source $sw/slc3_ia32_gcc323/cms/PHEDEX/PHEDEX_2_4_2/etc/profile.d/env.sh

 You should verify the following environment variables are set correctly: